exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

 - Similarly if you tick *All Outputs*, you'll just be left with *gpio_io_o*.
 - If you tick *Enable Dual Channel* you get a second *GPIO* channel, allowing you to have two separate data inputs and outputs from your device.

 For our first example we want to send data from the Linux terminal to the FPGA logic.
-So just tick *All Outputs*.
+So just tick *All Outputs*, then press *OK*.

 ### Connect GPIO to the Processing System